Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Experiments and Results

-In addition to using our proposed dataset, as shown in Tab. \ref{tab:pub_datasets}, we have employed three public CD datasets to evaluate the robustness of our model.
-The LEVIR-CD~\cite{LEVIR} dataset consists of 637 pairs of RS images with a resolution of 1,024 × 1,024.
-It mainly focuses on building area changes, such as building growth.
-The WHU-CD~\cite{WHU} dataset comprises a pair of high-resolution RS images with a size of 32,507 × 15,354 pixels.
-It covers areas before and after an earthquake and primarily includes building renovations and additions.
-The SYSU-CD~\cite{SYSU} dataset is a collection of 20,000 pairs of high-resolution aerial images, each with a size of 256 × 256 pixels.
-The images are captured in the Hong Kong area and include urban construction, suburban expansion, and vegetation changes, etc.
+In addition to using our proposed dataset, we have employed three public CD datasets to evaluate the robustness of our model.
+The LEVIR-CD~\cite{LEVIR} dataset consists of 637 pairs of 1,024 × 1,024 satellite images with a spatial resolution of 0.5 m/pixel.
+It primarily focuses on building area changes, and is split into 7,120/1,024/2,048 pairs for training, validation, and testing.
+The SYSU-CD~\cite{SYSU} dataset is a collection of 20,000 pairs of 256 × 256 high-resolution aerial images, also at 0.5 m/pixel resolution.
+Captured in the Hong Kong area, it includes diverse changes like urban construction and suburban expansion, and is divided into 12,000/4,000/4,000 pairs for train/val/test.
+The WHU-CD~\cite{WHU} dataset comprises a pair of large-format aerial images with a size of 32,507 × 15,354 and a higher resolution of 0.2 m/pixel.
+It covers areas before and after an earthquake, primarily including building renovations and additions.
+Following the standard split, it provides 5,947/743/744 image patches.